 16 Jan A Twist on Olive Oil Cake (V)

 During the holidays I was able to take some time to bake a cake.
 I had some fresh new pistachios from my friends in Bronte, Italy, along with their pura pistachio paste.
 I found a recipe from Pure Vegan cookbook by Joseph Shuldiner, and then made some adjustments to get the perfect cake that was loved by all.
 It is simple and packs a punch in both flavor and presentation.
-I used our Bio Blend from Torre Bianco to make it extra special.
+I used our Bio Blend from Torre Bianca to make it extra special.
 Even if not at the holidays, it still looks and tastes so special.
 Give it a try.

 1/3 cup extra virgin olive oil, plus more for greasing the pan